Start9Labs/documentation/README.md

 git submodule update --init
 ```

-1. Navigate to the `docs` folder and start the project:
+1. Navigate to the `site` folder and start the project:

 ```
-cd docs
+cd site
 make clean && make preview
 ```
 ## Development